 A little dash of some berry sauce …

-1) Grease two ramekins and line with half the bread cubes
+- Grease two ramekins and line with half the bread cubes.

-3) Beat together eggs, milk & 3 tablespoons of maple syrup.
+- Beat together eggs, milk and just 3 tablespoons of maple syrup.

-4) Pour egg mixture over bread/cream cheese/berry filled ramekings and place in the fridge over night.
+- Pour egg mixture over bread/cream cheese/berry filled ramekings and place in the refrigerator over night.

-6) Cut round the edge of the ramekin and turn the French toast over onto a plate.
-Cover with sauce and serve!
+- Cut round the edge of the ramekin and turn the French toast over onto a plate, or serve directly in the ramekin.